hencou/esp8266_milight_hub/README.md

 Configure the Wifi settings in the header of main.cpp and in /src/credentials.h, see /src/credentials.h.example

+Both mDNS and SSDP are supported.

+* OS X - you should be able to navigate to http://milight-hub.local.
+* Windows - you should see a device called "ESP8266 MiLight Gateway" show up in your network explorer.
+* Linux users can install [avahi](http://www.avahi.org/) (`sudo apt-get install avahi-daemon` on Ubuntu), and should then be able to navigate to http://milight-hub.local.

 #### Use it!

 The HTTP endpoints (shown below) will be fully functional at this point.
 You should also be able to navigate to `http://<ip_of_esp>`, or `http://milight-hub.local` if your client supports mDNS.
 The UI should look like this: